Homemade burgers can be great fun to make. Make sure you add plenty of salad vegetables to balance the meal.

-Follow a recipe; follow food safety & hygiene rules; tidy away; use measuring spoons and cups; chop using bridge/claw safely; mash; shape e.g. burgers, fish cakes; garnish and decorate.
+Follow a recipe; follow food safety & hygiene rules; tidy away; use measuring spoons and cups; cut using bridge/claw technique safely; mash; shape e.g. burgers, fish cakes; garnish and decorate.

-Pastry brush, baking tray, oven gloves, measuring cups and spoons, large mixing bowl, knife, chopping board.
+Pastry brush, baking tray, oven gloves, measuring cups and spoons, large mixing bowl, knife, fork, fish slice, chopping board.

 Ingredients (makes 4 burgers):

 - Olive or rapeseed oil